ksplit/idlc/parser/lcd-idl-grammar-info.md

 ## Parser code generation

-When a certain rule matches the input, parser code is generated.
+When a certain rule matches the input, parser code is generated (which builds the AST).
 Let's take a look at what code is generated for the `Interface`rule:
 ```
 Interface       =         m:Interface_special Space+ id:Identifier Spacing OPEN chans:Channels Spacing CLOSE Spacing OPENC Spacing new_chans:ChanInits* ch:Channel_scope* d:Type_Definitions* r:Rpc* r2:unnamed_scope* Spacing CLOSEC Spacing
 ```